 Nebbiolo in northern Piedmont: Gattinara and Ghemme

 In northern Piedmont, less than one hour away from Milan Malpensa airport and from the lake district (lake Maggiore, lake Orta), lies a hilly territory.
-Its great sun exposure benefits as well of the protection provided by the Alps.
+Its great sun exposure benefits as well as the protection provided by the Alps.
 In fact, mountains stand behind, like a shield, avoiding cold winds and harsh climate to hit the area.

-Moreover, the terrain is drier than in the Langhe hills, with a reddish soil rich in iron.
+Moreover, the terrain is drier than in the Langhe hills, with reddish soil rich in iron.
 The Nebbiolo in northern Piedmont is consequently different and its relatively high PH level renders it particularly excellent when aged for years.